-Lightstreamer supports native push notifications on Apple platforms via Apple Push Notification Service (APNs) and Google platforms via Firebase Cloud Messaging (FCM).
+Lightstreamer supports native push notifications on Apple platforms (iOS, macOS, tvOS, watchOS, Safari) via Apple Push Notification Service (APNs), and on Google platforms (Android, Chrome) and Firefox via Firebase Cloud Messaging (FCM).

-Mobile push notifications (MPN for short) are handled by a special Lightstreamer Server's module called MPN Module.
+Mobile and web push notifications (MPN for short) are handled by a special Lightstreamer Server's module called MPN Module.
 Since MPNs are designed to reach the user even when their application is not running, they can't be bound to a common Lightstreamer session.
 For this reason, the MPN Module has the ability to manage special subscriptions, called MPN subscriptions, which survive the scope of a session and are persisted on an SQL database.

-Thanks to the MPN Module, items that are already managed by Data Adapters can be pushed to mobile clients through native push notifications, in addition to Web based protocols.
+Thanks to the MPN Module, items that are already managed by Data Adapters can be pushed to mobile and web clients through native push notifications, in addition to Web based protocols.
 Making items available via push notifications does not require any further server-side development.